Blog Articles

 Tahlequah Tracks: Sparrow Hawk Wildlife Management Area

 Sparrow Hawk Primitive Area is one of the iconic hikes in the Tahlequah, Oklahoma area boasting huge views of the Illinois River valley and the surrounding hills.
 There are many off-shoot trails off of the main trail that are more accessible during the fall and winter months.
-Enjoy a rigorous walk through pine and Keep Reading
+Enjoy a rigorous walk through pine and oak timber along rocky and dirt trails.
+Warm up and stretch before setting off as you will climb 500 feet almost immediately.
+Once to the top of the bluff you will descend and ascend in small increments.
+The views from the top of Sparrow Hawk… Keep Reading

 Explore More